 If your site doesn’t naturally rank for keywords, you can still get search traffic by bidding on keywords through Google Ads.

-You can also find the top text ads (4) that appear for a keyword in paid search results.
+Below the organic listings, you can also find the top PLA Copies (product listing ads), and Ad Copies (Google Ads) that appear for a keyword in paid search results.
 Take these as inspiration for writing your own ad copy and analyze the landing pages they are pointing to.

-If you’re an ecommerce website, pay attention to the top product listing ads (5).
+If you’re an ecommerce website, pay attention to the top product listing ads.
 These advertisers are your top Google Shopping competitors.

-The Ads History widget (6) will show how actively websites bid on the keyword in the last 12 months on the national level.
+The Keyword Ad History widget will show how actively websites bid on the keyword in the last 12 months on the national level.
 Click it and you’ll be forwarded to the Keyword Ads History report, which will have more information.

 If you have already been using the analyzed keyword for your advertising campaigns, you can use this data for improving your ads’ search visibility.